balena-labs-projects/balena-cam/README.md

 - This project uses [WebRTC](https://webrtc.org/) (a Real-Time Communication protocol).
 - A direct WebRTC connection fails in some cases.
-- This current version works on all the cases that a direct connection is possible.
+- This current version uses mjpeg streaming when the webRTC connection fails.

 ## Supported Browsers